Skip to product information

 The Movement.
 The GCLL993 houses Credor's 5R77 movement, which is one of very few Spring Drive Moonphases in existence.
 Accurate to +/- 15 seconds per month, and with a 72-hour power reserve.

 Condition: In great condition.
 Just serviced by Credor in Japan.
-Any marks on the case are insignificant and not noticeable.
+Any marks on the case are of no significance.

 Dimensions: